Search This Blog

 Possibly Copeland's Lookout

-Along the track to Copeland’s Lookout are numerous graffiti dating back a 100 years or more.
+Along the track to Copeland’s Lookout are numerous graffiti dating back 100 years or more.
 I certainly don’t advocate defacing the environment in this way, but it is true that they can be very interesting and occasionally historically important.
 Two in particular stand out and neither is all that conspicuous, though when they were fresh they probably were.

 The first is a painted inscription on a flat section of rock largely protected from the weather.
 It says, with simple assurance, “GOD LOVES ME”.
 The second is more complex.
 Keith Painter refers to it in his excellent booklet on the Prince Henry Cliff Walk on page 33.